MetOffice/simulation-systems/source/WorkingPractices/forking.rst

 .. tip::

     Note that the options above will result in the synced branch being available in different locations.
-Using the web browser or ``gh`` will not update your local clone while using ``git`` commands will not update the remote repository without pushing.
+Using the web browser will not update your local clone while using ``git`` commands will not update the remote repository without pushing. ``gh`` can be used to update either.